What is the issue you’ve placed on the ballot?

 How does the average teacher pay at Euclid Schools match up to other districts?

 Euclid City Schools makes every effort to recruit and retain the very best teachers for our classrooms.
-As we all know, the teachers salaries are shaped by the competitive market in the Greater Cleveland Area.
+As we all know, the teacher's salaries are shaped by the competitive market in the Greater Cleveland Area.
 Our average teacher salary is in the lowest 25 percent of Cuyahoga County.
-Despite this statistic, our staff is professional, highly knowledgeable and above all passionate about working with children and supporting families.
+Despite this statistic, our staff is professional, highly knowledgeable, and above all passionate about working with children and supporting families.

 The district lost $5.6 million annually when the renewal levy failed in 2018.
 This required the district to make significant cuts that included reducing transportation for grades 1st through 8th to the state minimum of students who live more than 2 miles from school.
 We are asking the public to restore our funding to the level it was prior to the defeat of the renewal levy.
 We have less money than we need to provide the level of services and education that Euclid’s children must have to be successful in life.
 More cuts will be needed if the levy fails.

-How much will I have to pay?
+How much will this cost?

 The owner of a $75,000 home will pay about $19 a month.